xirf/listy/README.md

 - [ ] Multi-user support
 - [ ] Dockerize the bot
 - [ ] Code documentation
+- [ ] Add duplication checks for receipts

 ## Table of Contents